I’m Fat, & That Makes Using Dating Apps Difficult

 Advertisement

-During my senior year of college, I started eating again.
+During my last year of university, I started eating again.
 I gained weight, stagnated for a few years, then gained more after I quit smoking and started working mostly at home.
 Now, I’m what everyone would consider fat.

 Back then, my feelings about my size were further complicated by my lesbian identity.
 I came out as bisexual at 12 years old, after years of sweating when beautiful Black women would come on screen in music videos.
 The first lesbians I saw had been the lovely, iconic, mostly white, and all thin cast of Showtime’s The L Word.
 Watching this show, all I could think was: That can’t be me.
 I don’t look like these women.